mattplant/macFlow/docs/WM/Hyprland.md

 - **Drivers:** You installed mesa, spice-vdagent, and hyprland.
 - **Philosophy:** "Brutalist" (No blur/shadows/animations) for maximum stability on the VM.

-We leverage an "Omarchy"-like config but strip heavy visuals for VM stability.
+We strip heavy visuals for VM stability.

 - **Monitor:** Auto-scales to UTM window size
 - **Input:** Natural scrolling, touchpad tap-to-click